Ankita2629/ChatMate/README.md

 3. Send friend requests
 4. Once accepted, start chatting!

-### Starting a Video Call
+### Starting a Video Call with Screen Sharing

 1. Open a chat with a friend
 2. Click the video call icon
 3. Share the call link with your friend
+4. Once connected, click the "Share Screen" button to present
+5. Select which screen or window to share
+6. Toggle screen sharing on/off as needed
-4. Enjoy your video conversation with screen sharing options
+7. Enjoy your video conversation with professional presentation capabilities

+### Customizing Your Theme

+1. Click on the settings icon in the navigation bar
+2. Select "Theme Preferences"
+3. Browse through available color palettes
+4. Click on any theme to apply it instantly
+5. Your preference is saved automatically

 ---